Learning Insights: Special Educational Needs and Inclusion

 Special education refers to a range of services that can be provided in different ways and in different settings.
 There’s no “one size fits all” approach to special education.
 It’s tailored to meet the needs of students with disabilities.

-Special education is specially designed instruction that addresses the unique needs of a student eligible to receive special education services.
+Special education is specially designed instruction that addresses the unique needs of a child eligible to receive special education services.

 What is Inclusion?